My Adventures with Superman: Writing

 The team behind the show wanted to explore the early years of Clark, Lois, and Jimmy Olsen and their jobs at the Daily Planet, something that Campbell felt had rarely been touched in previous Superman media.
 Campbell described the three characters as the heart of the show, adding that their bond and time with each other drives "the series and the character arcs for both season one and two."
 She also expressed the romance between Lois and Clark as being very important to the team and something that would unfold as the series progressed.
 They also wanted to emphasize on Superman's humanity by exploring his personal relationships.

-Campbell cited the original Richard Donner Superman (1978) film as a huge influence for the series, especially for the interplay between Margot Kidder's Lois and Christopher Reeve's Superman: "We loved their chemistry; we loved how smart and feisty Lois was, and loved the heart and altruism of Reeve’s Superman / Clark Kent.
+Campbell cited the original Richard Donner Superman (1978) film as a huge influence for the series, especially for the interplay between Margot Kidder's Lois and Christopher Reeve's Superman: "We loved their chemistry; we loved how smart and feisty Lois was, and loved the heart and altruism of Reeve's Superman / Clark Kent.
 The movie was clever, fun, and modernized Superman in a way that felt organic to the time period, while also respectful of what came before.
 It truly is one of our favorite pieces of Superman media."
 Just like the film, they sought for My Adventures with Superman to have a "wide co-viewing audience, where kids, teens, and adults can all sit down and watch together."
 Influences for the series include the 1986 comic book limited series The Man of Steel, as well as the works of Dan Jurgens, Jon Bogdanove, and Louise Simonson.

+The third season of the series is inspired by the 1993 comic book storyline "Reign of the Supermen".
+Showrunner Jake Wyatt stated that it will not be a retread of the comics and that it is more about, "What would we do with that premise now?
+It's less Death [of Superman] and more about, 'What's a Superman?'
+The fun thing about Reign of the Supermen is that it's all these impostors who have the same power set but different values."

+On future storylines for the series Jake Wyatt says, "The way things end in season 3 sets us up for a bigger, more structured conflict in [season 4] that is sort of an All-Star Superman situation that pulls Lex back in."
+Brendan Clogher has a plan for the end of the series that's "an absolute curveball" and Mister Mxyzptlk has a key part to play in the show's endgame.